Hierarchical certification of nonclassical network correlations: Nonlinear inequalities for chain networks

 \section{Nonlinear inequalities for chain networks}

-In this appendix we prove the inequality \eqref{chainna} for chain networks and find violations when all the sources in the network distribute quantum systems.
-The core of the derivation is based on the concept of \textit{$k$-independent} sets of sources \cite{Luo2018}.
-Consider a chain network consisting of $n$ parties, $\sA_1, \dots, \sA_n$.
+In this appendix we analyze the cases that are missing in Section \ref{sec:chainnl:long}, namely, $\ell$-QNN in chain networks with an even number of parties, and $\ell$-NN in chain networks with an arbitrary number of parties.
+The core of the derivations is based on the concept of $k$-independent sets of sources \cite{Luo2018}.